 To apply for the ESRC IAA Exploratory Impact Award, Impact Project Award or Knowledge Exchange Secondment Award, please use the combined ESRC IAA Application form (Word) (UoB only).

 Applications can be submitted at any time and will be reviewed at regular meetings of the ESRC IAA Funding Panel.
-Submission deadlines are;
+The next submission deadline is;

 A further submission opportunity in Spring 2017 will depend on whether funding has been fully allocated.